BE A CLOWN . 2017 . FRANCE

 - price: 680 eur, including activities and housing.

 About the workshop

-The pleasure of this idiot is unique for every performer and the training is an exploration to find this.
+The pleasure of this idiot is unique for every person and in this workshop you will learn to discover what makes ‘you’ funny.
 An exploration into openness and truth.
 An exploration into oneself.
-To be bad, to not understand and to fail, are celebrated and embraced through the pleasure to play.
-We will explore the game, the pleasure of the actor, stage play, the body in space and action, group awareness and the red nose, the mask of the clown and the tool to explore into the world of the ridiculous.
+To be bad, to not understand and to fail, are celebrated and embraced through the pleasure to play in a fun and safe environment.
+You will develop trust as a group and journey deeper into the work as Richard supports you with clear and playful instructions and provocations.

 About the Trainer

 Richard Kimberley has been teaching and performing internationally for 6 years.
-He completed studies with clown guru Philippe Gaulier at his school in France.
+After traveling for 5 years working with social circus and environmental projects he completed studies with clown guru Philippe Gaulier at his school in France.
 Majoring in theatre, clown, vaudville & bouffon.
 Studied clown in Spain with Hernan Gene and Gabriele Chame.
-Trained Mask Movement theatre in Italy with Matteo Destro and Paula Coletto, along with training pantomime, music, circus, magic and acrobatics.
+Trained Mask Movement theatre in Italy with Matteo Destro and Paula Coletto.
+Learnt directing and devising techniques from ‘Told by and idiots’ Paul Hunter.
+He continued broadening his clown knowledge with SpyMonkeys Aitor Basauri and Vivian Gladwell at Nose to Nose.
+Along with training pantomime, music, circus, movement and acrobatics.

-Through his training and performing Richard has developed an interest in exploring and teaching the awareness of the performer, of the audience, of each other and of course of ones self.
-His work is fuel by the search of games and dreams. the search for where one has pleasure, for where one is beautiful, why one is special and of course… how to share this with the audience.
+Through his training and performing Richard has developed an interest in exploring and teaching “awareness”.
+Of the performer, of the audience, of each other and of course of ones self.
+His work is fuel by the exploration for games and dreams. the search for where one has pleasure, for where one is beautiful and vulnerable, why one is special and of course… how to share this with the audience.

 About the Location